-Millions of journeys are made over the year with CDC.
-With every journey, whether it is for work or play, we foster mobility, connectivity and inclusion.
+With every CDC journey, whether it is for work or play, we foster mobility, connectivity and inclusion.
 We take pride in serving and supporting the local communities in all geographies that we operate.
 We foster an environment of trust by engaging the communities we serve and contributing in every way that we can.

 Across Australia, we partner with like-minded organisations that are passionate in giving back to the communities and supporting those in need.
 We support our partners through collaborations and awareness campaigns as well as financial assistance for projects that promote diversity and social inclusion, youth empowerment and leadership, wellbeing, security and sustainability.